-- Records that provide income, racial, ethnic, gender, and disability status data on program applicants and participants; - An application from each ineligible family and notice that the applicant is not eligible; - HUD-required reports; - Unit inspection reports; - Lead-based paint records as required by 24 CFR 35, Subpart B. - Accounts and other records supporting PHA budget and financial statements for the program; - Records to document the basis for PHA determination that rent to owner is a reasonable rent (initially and during the term of a HAP contract); and - Other records specified by HUD. - Notice PIH 2014-20 requires PHAs to keep records of all complaints, investigations, notices, and corrective actions related to violations of the Fair Housing Act or the equal access final rule.
+- Records that provide income, racial, ethnic, gender, and disability status data on program applicants and participants; - An application from each ineligible family and notice that the applicant is not eligible; - HUD-required reports; - Unit inspection reports; - Lead-based paint records as required by 24 CFR 35, Subpart B. - Accounts and other records supporting PHA budget and financial statements for the program; - Records to document the basis for PHA determination that rent to owner is a reasonable rent (initially and during the term of a HAP contract); and - Other records specified by HUD. - The PHA must keep the last three years of the Form HUD-50058 and supporting documentation during the term of each assisted lease, and for a period of at least three years from the end of participation (EOP) date [24 CFR 908.101]. - The PHA must maintain Enterprise Income Verification (EIV) system Income Reports in the tenant file for the duration of the tenancy but for a period not to exceed three years from the EOP date [Notice PIH 2018-18]. - Notice PIH 2014-20 requires PHAs to keep records of all complaints, investigations, notices, and corrective actions related to violations of the Fair Housing Act or the equal access final rule.